Charlie-XIAO/tauri-plugin-desktop-underlay/README.md

 ## Install

-Install the core plugin by adding the following to your `Cargo.toml` file:
+Install the desktop underlay plugin by adding the following to your `Cargo.toml` file:

 ```toml
 [dependencies]